BS 8484 Lone Worker Standard explained

 The standard offers clarity over the features, services and response customers can expect from their lone worker solution provider in terms of:

-- Lone worker devices and lone worker protection apps,
+- Lone worker devices and personal safety apps,

 - Alarm Receiving Centre (ARC) monitoring, and